Fabric Commands

 Cannot execute the query due to missing WHERE clause on the IID column.

-Note that this feature enables querying Fabric by various external systems (such as BI) that are not familiar with the Fabric syntax.
+This feature enables querying Fabric by various external systems (such as BI) that are not familiar with the Fabric syntax.
 They can use standard SQL language rather than the Fabric GET command.
 For external connection to Fabric, AUTO_MDB_SCOPE=true should be set via the Fabric Connection URL.

 • Syntax: SET DB_PROXY [= <interface name>]